-If your toddler is a Frozen fan than this is a must do ride for you!
+If your toddler is a Frozen fan then this is a must do ride for you!
 Even if your toddler isn’t a Frozen fan this is still a fun ride for most little ones.
-Nick isn’t much of a Frozen fan (although he does like Olaf), but he really enjoys this ride.
+Nick is in the not much of a fan group (although he does like Olaf), but he still enjoys this ride.

 The story for the ride is that Queen Elsa is embracing her powers and creating a Winter in Summer celebration for all of the people of Arendelle.
 For the celebration she’s also opening her ice palace for everyone to see.
 Of course during the ride you’ll get to see all of your favorite Frozen characters!

-The wait times for this ride gets crazy high every day, so I highly recommend choosing this as one of your FastPass+ rides for the day.
+The wait times for this ride can get quite long, so I highly recommend choosing this as one of your FastPass+ rides for the day.
 It’s also normal find that all of the Fast Passes allowed daily are given out weeks in advance, so snag your Fast Passes for this one as soon as you can!

 Kidcot Fun Stops

 These stops are not only fun, but educational as well.
-While kids color their Duffy they have the opportunity to talk to the Cast Members working the Kidcot Fun Stop and to learn about the country those Cast Members are from.
+When kids collect their cards, and color the scenes, they have the opportunity to talk to the Cast Members working the Kidcot Fun Stop stations and to learn about the country those Cast Members are from.
 All of the Cast Members that work at the lands in World Showcase must be a native from that land.